Baylor University Earns Honor Roll Designation as a Great College to Work For

 - Compensation & Benefits: Fair compensation and benefits play an important role in employees feeling valued and respected.

-- Supervisor/Department Chair Effectiveness: Managers provide clear direction and constructive feedback, ensuring effective communication and equitable treatment.
+- Supervisor/Department Chair Effectiveness: Managers provide clear direction and constructive feedback, ensuring effective communication and equitable treatment, among the most important factors influencing whether an employee is truly engaged.

 - Confidence in Senior Leadership: Faculty and staff expressed confidence in the capabilities and credibility of senior leadership, including the president and direct reports.

-- Mission & Pride: Understanding an institution’s mission and how one’s job impacts that mission drive faculty/staff engagement, level of pride in being associated with the institution and the willingness to recommend the institution as an employer.
+- Mission & Pride: Understanding an institution’s mission and how one’s job impacts that mission drive faculty and staff engagement, level of pride in being associated with the institution and the willingness to recommend the institution as an employer.

 - Faculty & Staff Well-being: Impact of one’s employment experience on their well-being, such as the opportunity to do meaningful work, the support for work/life balance and the experience of a safe working environment.

-Baylor employs more than 3,000 faculty and staff, who are offered a wide range of benefits that complement pay, including medical insurance and other core insurance benefits, retirement plan, tuition remission, flexible spending accounts and paid time off for staff.
+Baylor employs more than 3,000 faculty and staff, who are offered a wide range of benefits that complement pay, including medical insurance and other core insurance benefits, a retirement plan that includes a 10.8% university contribution for faculty and staff, tuition remission, flexible spending accounts, paid time off and free parking.

 In 2018, Baylor extended the University’s generous leave program to include paid bereavement leave and paid military/emergency responder leave, along with paid parental leave and an adoption assistance program implemented in 2017 to reflect the University’s continued commitment to the cultivation of a caring community.